-JLR has mobilised a cross-functional working group, under the sponsorship of the Executive Director of Human Resources and Global Purchasing, to assess and respond to the requirements of the Modern Slavery Act 2015, with representation from Group Compliance, Purchasing, Human Resources and Corporate Social Responsibility.
+JLR has a cross-functional working group, under the sponsorship of the Executive Director of Human Resources and Global Purchasing, to respond to the requirements of the Modern Slavery Act 2015.
+The working group has representation from Group Compliance, Purchasing, Human Resources and Corporate Social Responsibility.
 We have an ongoing programme to improve our response to slavery and human trafficking risk.
-Existing policies and practices have been reviewed and updated.
-The JLR Audit Committee has been kept regularly informed of progress with this programme.
+Existing policies and practices are regularly reviewed and updated as required.
+The JLR Audit Committee has been kept informed of progress with this programme.